GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 127-129
 	:language: python

-This works if we don't need to provide additional parameters to the ``draw`` method.
+This works if we don't need to provide specific additional parameters to the ``draw`` method.

 The following image shows another advantage: interactive visualization.
 We can see even really small parts of created geometry, like the ring on the table.
-And it is not so easy to obtain using only ANGEL visualization in PHITS.
+And it is not so easy to obtain using only ANGEL visualization in PHITS, because we will need to change camera settings accordingly.

 .. figure:: images/example1_fitsgeo_closeshot.png
 	:align: center